-People will walk up to you to ask what happened and why are you sad.
+People will walk up to you to ask what happened and why you are sad.
 If you’re trying to be over your past, stop rewinding what happened to you.
-That’s why we suggested writing down a journal as it would help the memory go weak once it’s out of the mind.
+That’s why we suggested writing down a journal, as it would help the memory go weak once it’s out of the mind.

 The more you rewind or express your grief to people, the more you tend to feel the pain.
 So, bury your past and forget it as a bad dream.
 Things go wrong with everyone, but life goes on.

-A relationship is like a cart, you need two wheels to move it further.
+A relationship is like a cart; you need two wheels to move it further.
 If one breaks down, the cart won’t be able to move ahead.
-Likewise, it’s never about “I” or “Me”, instead, it’s about “Us” and “We”.
+Likewise, it’s never about “I” or “Me”; instead, it’s about “Us” and “We.”

-People would come forward and would advise you all possible ways to overcome the pain, but until you decide to, no one can help.
-So, don’t feel bad over what happened.
+People would come forward and advise you of all possible ways to overcome the pain, but until you decide to, no one can help.
+So, don’t feel bad about what happened.
 Gather all the pieces again and start afresh.